OthankQ/100-days-of-code/r1-log.md

 ### R2D55

 Still following Apple's iOS development guide.
 Implementing gestures and image picker then controlling them using delegates.
 Still confusing.

+### R2D56

+Went back to the basics and learned how to create image assets I need for projects using Canva.
+Played around with Xcode storyboard.